across-protocol/frontend/pull_request_template.md

 <!--
 If you need QA on your PR include the following section in your code.
 This will alert the QA team that they should be testing.
-As an engineer use github emojis to :heart: :+1: if the QA comments are productive or :-1: if the QA comments are hindering productivity.
+Engineers should use github emojis to :heart: :+1: if the QA comments are productive or :-1: if the QA comments are hindering productivity.
+Its up to your own discretion to award emojis, but its encouraged to do so since we can use this information to incentivise and reward QA testers.
 -->

-## QA
+## Needs QA

 **Overview**